perisicnikola37/blog-management-laravel/README.md

 * Can manage the information which will be displayed within about page

 ### Subscriber
+* Ability view all blog posts on the platform
 * Ability to create, edit, view, and delete their blog posts
 * Can view all users on the platform but can't delete them